Blog Articles

 For HR teams in construction, this means investing in training and development programs, offering apprenticeships and other opportunities for younger workers to gain experience, and promoting the benefits of a career in construction to a broader audience.

-COVID-19 had a significant impact on the industry.
-Countless projects were delayed as a result of the pandemic.
-Many companies faced (and continue to face) financial difficulties, struggling to keep their workforce employed.
+Many companies faced (and continue to face) financial difficulties, struggling to keep their workforce employed and their business profitable.
 All the while, issues with the global supply chain caused a price increase for materials, a pain point the industry and consumers still feel today.

 Three construction workers discussing a project in front of a laptop.
 Increased spending on US infrastructure projects will assist the industry's recovery from the short to medium-term perspective according to the United States Construction Industry Databook